jefdaj/gander/readme.md

 Everything works similarly with directories and binary files, except that the directory hashes don't follow an external standard.

-Either folder can be replaced by a file listing the corresponding hashes.
+Either folder can be replaced by a file listing the corresponding hashes, so you don't have to re-scan.
 For example:

 ```